How to produce effective technical sales material

 Know thy customer

-Technical sales information needs to be targeted correctly and, to do this, the decision-making unit and decision-making process inside the prospect company must be understood.
+Technical sales material needs to be targeted correctly and, to do this, the decision-making unit and decision-making process inside the prospect company must be understood.
 For example, information required at the start of the buying process is often different in type and complexity to the information required at the end of the process.
 The emphasis placed on different benefits and the level of technical information varies depending on the person’s function in the organisation – think managing director compared to engineer or finance director compared to HSE officer.

 The six ‘C’s of technical information